Unit 6 Reading Activities Plus Questions

 Whether you are attending a conference with hundreds of delegates or taking part in an informal game of golf you need to remember to socialize with those around you as they may be in a position to help you professionally.

-Many people have trouble with the basics of socializing while trying to stay professional and as a result often miss out on the benefit that comes from it, so for these people we have prepared a short guide on the dos and the don’ts of networking.
+Many people have trouble with the basics of socializing while trying to stay professional and as a result often miss out on the benefit that comes from it, so for these people we have prepared a short guide on the do's and don'ts of networking.

 Firstly, you must remember that first impressions are very important and the you will be judged by your appearance and your body language as well as what you say so present yourself as you want to be seen.
 This doesn’t always mean wearing a formal suit.
 You need to dress for the event so if you are meeting a group of young advertising executives, you may want to dress a little less formally.
 It is worth doing a little bit of research before you arrive to make sure that you are suitably dressed.